ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 You may consider using 'rsync' to copy over the data.
 Below is an example command:

 ```
-[root@server ~]# rsync -Pavzu /path/to/original/block/storage/* /path/to/encrypted/block/storage
+[root@server ~]# rsync -Pavzu /path/to/original/block/storage/* /path/to/new/block/storage
 ```

 It's recommended that you use the above command with the `--dry-run` flag once to make sure the paths line up correctly.
 If this process is interrupted, you may want to delete the last destination file that was being copied to make sure that it`s copied to the new location from the beginning.

-When this command completes without the `--dry-run` flag, your data should be copied to the encrypted {{site.data.keyword.blockstorageshort}} LUN.
+When this command completes without the `--dry-run` flag, your data should be copied to the new {{site.data.keyword.blockstorageshort}} LUN.
 Scroll up and run the command again to make sure nothing was missed.
 You may also manually review both locations to look for anything that might be missing.

-When your migration is complete, you`ll be able to move production to the encrypted LUN.
+When your migration is complete, you`ll be able to move production to the new LUN.
 Then, you can detach and delete your original LUN from your configuration.
 Note that the deletion will also remove any snapshot or replica on the target site that was associated with the original LUN.